athornton1618/MRI_Compression/README.md

 1. Alex Thornton     (apt2141@columbia.edu)

 ## Abstract
 The purpose of this research is to create a model which can efficiently store slices of MRI scans.
+Efficiency is explored across two optimization domains; minimization of generational loss through recursive compression, and compressed space minimization.
 This is achieved with a hybrid model combining wavelet approximation features as an input to a sparse auto-encoder network.
 Training and test data was provided by FastMRI, a joint venture between NYU and Facebook (Meta).

 ## Use Case